 Golf galore

-Golf has been integral to St. John’s from the very start.
+Golf has been integral to Saint John’s from the very start.
 Seminarians built the first nine holes for their recreational use (and were expected to maintain it), and later additions brought the total to 27 holes.

 The landscape was remodeled into three brand new courses designed by noted golf course architect Ray Hearn of Holland, Michigan.
 Woven among the undulating terrain, century-old trees, water features, and sandy bunkers are: The Cardinal, The Little Cardinal, and The Cardinal Putting Course.
 (Around the resort, the golf courses are referred to as Big Cardinal and Little Cardinal.)
 A driving range and pro shop are also onsite.